 Are We Fragmented Yet?
 Measuring Geopolitical Fragmentation and Its Causal Effect

-After decades of rising global economic integration, the world economy is now fragmenting.
-To measure this phenomenon, we introduce an index of geopolitical fragmentation derived from various empirical indicators.
-This index is developed using a flexible dynamic factor model with time-varying parameters and stochastic volatility.
-We then employ structural vector autoregressions and local projections to assess the causal effects of changes in fragmentation.
-Our analysis demonstrates that increased fragmentation negatively impacts the global economy, with emerging economies suffering more than advanced ones.
-Notably, we document a key asymmetry: fragmentation has an immediate negative effect, while the benefits of reduced fragmentation unfold gradually.
-A sectoral analysis within OECD economies reveals that industries closely linked to global markets—such as manufacturing, construction, finance, and wholesale and retail trade—are adversely affected.
-Finally, we examine the interaction between fragmentation and the economic dynamics of regional economic blocs, highlighting significant differences in the impacts across various geopolitical blocs.
+After decades of rising global economic integration, the world economy is fragmenting.
+To measure this, we introduce a geopolitical fragmentation index based on a dynamic hierarchical factor model with time-varying parameters and stochastic volatility.
+We then use structural vector autoregressions and local projections to assess the causal effects of fragmentation.
+Increased fragmentation negatively impacts the global economy, with emerging economies suffering more than advanced ones.
+Notably, fragmentation has an immediate negative effect, while the benefits of reduced fragmentation unfold gradually.
+A sectoral analysis shows that industries closely tied to global markets are more adversely affected.
+Finally, we highlight significant differences in the effects of fragmentation across geopolitical blocs.